What is the connection between ADPP Angola, its director Rikke Viholm and the Teachers Group’s massive worldwide network of offshore accounts?

 - HPP Federation Inc and HPP Inc: Two ‘not-for-profit’ 501(c)(3) charities were registered in 1998 and 2001, apparently with the intention of moving the Humana People-to-People financial nexus from Denmark to the USA.
 Viholm was on the board of both.

-Both companies were allowed to lapse, and the Humana People-to-People offshore centre instead moved to Switzerland in 2004, where….
+Both companies were allowed to lapse, likely due to TG leader Amdi Petersen’s arrest by the FBI in Los Angeles in 2002.
+The Humana People-to-People offshore centre instead moved to Switzerland in 2004, where….

 - Humana People-to-People Federation (The Federation for Associations Connected to the International Humana People-to-People Movement, FAIHPP) was registered in Geneva in December 2004.
 Viholm was a founding director and vice president until 2010.
 And …